gardehal/kotlin-tesseract-api/README.md

    - $ `git push heroku main`
 5. Assuming your process is called "web" in the Procfile, start the app:
    - $ `heroku ps:scale web=1`

+**NOTE**: To update the environment, a build though Herokus Git must be made.
+This will also update the app if, and only if, an updated .jar file was added in the commit.
+Otherwise it is possible to update the app though deploy:jar (?)

 Restart dynos (restart app):
 - `$ heroku ps:restart`